-"Kirkcaldy Weather" is located at Lat 56° 07' 17"N Long 03° 09' 49"W (altitude 58m).
-The station consists of a La Crosse WS2357 system which, although capable of connecting wirelessly with its base unit, is in this case connected in a wired configuration.
-The system has (outside) an anemometer, a rain gauge and a thermometer/hygrometer unit, and (indoors) a base unit.
-The data from the base unit is then accessed by a dedicated netbook running Weather Display software.
-Also running on the netbook is the add-on software, Weather Display Live which creates the real-time display shown on another page of this site.
+"Kirkcaldy Weather" was set up in 2011 at Lat 56° 07' 17"N Long 03° 09' 49"W (altitude 58m), near to the Victoria Hospital.
+The station currently consists of a Davis Vantage Pro 2 (VP2) system which connects wirelessly with its base unit.
+The system has (outside) an anemometer and an Integrated Sensor Suite (ISS) consisting of rain gauge and a thermometer/hygrometer unit, and (indoors) a base unit.
+The data from the base unit is then accessed using a dedicated netbook running Weather Display software.

 The anemometer measures the current windspeed and direction.
 It is mounted on the peak of the gable-end of the house so that the structure of the building creates minimal interference with speed or direction.
-A cable runs from this unit to the thermo/hygro unit.
+The data is wirelessly sent direct to the base unit.
+The transmitter is solar powered but has a back-up lithium battery.
 I have elected to use knots as my basic measurement, mostly because of my background in the Merchant Navy where knots are still used.

-The base unit (right) collects all the data from the thermo/hygro unit (which includes the data from the anemometer and rain gauge) and displays current details on the small screen.
-Buttons around the side allow the user to select different aspects of the current weather to view.
+The base unit (right) wirelessly collects all the data from the sensor and anemometer and displays current details on its screen.
+Buttons on the right allow the user to select different aspects of the current weather to view.
 There is also provision for alarms to flash/sound when certain maxima or minima are exceeded.
 It also contains a thermo/hygro unit for indoor temperature and humidity, and a barometer to record the atmospheric pressure.
 Pressure at any given point on the Earth changes with altitude (the higher you are, the lower the pressure).
 In order to compare different locations and create a pressure chart, it is necessary to use a "standard" altitude - this is set at Mean Sea Level and all readings are corrected to refer to this level (see conversions page for more details).
 This station's readings have been corrected for its altitude of 58m (a correction of +7.0 hPa) and all values quoted are for Sea Level.
 I have elected to use hPa (hectopascals) as my basic measurement of pressure as this is the modern equivalent of millibars (mb) - 1 millibar = 100 pascals.
 A page of conversion factors is available.